-Perhaps one of interior design best home décor secrets, hygge (pronounced hoo-ga) is a Danish concept of creating happiness and coziness in simple everyday moments.
-Hygge is a state of mind.
-The state of being present, and filling your home with pieces that create peaceful, joyful environment, as well as remind you of your family, and friends.
-The idea behind hygge is for someone to walk into your home and instantly get the “I would love to live here” feeling.
-Furniture designer Morten Georgsen explains it perfectly: “We Danes love the state of mind – hygge – because it’s peaceful, friendly and a wonderful stress reliever.
-Maybe it’s one of the reasons that the Danes year in, year out are nominated the happiest people in the world.”
+Hygge (pronounced hoo-ga) is not just a trend, but a Danish concept that represents the idea of creating happiness and cosiness by decorating living rooms and other spaces so that simple, everyday moments become special.
+It is perhaps one of the best secrets of interior design and living ever.
+Hygge represents a state of mind and décor where you are present and fill your home with furniture and objects that not only make colours and shapes harmonise, but also create a peaceful, happy environment and remind you of family and friends.
+The idea behind hygge is that someone who enters your home immediately gets the feeling: "I would love to live here".
+Furniture designer Morten Georgsen explains it perfectly: "We Danes love the state of mind - hygge - because it is peaceful, friendly and a wonderful stress reliever.
+Perhaps that's one of the reasons why Danes are voted the happiest people in the world year after year."

 1. Cozy up your space with lighting